Leonardo Nemer Caldeira Brant: Education

-Brant graduated from the School of Law, Federal University of Minas Gerais, in 1991.
-In the same year, he obtained a Diploma of Advanced Studies in Human Rights at the Inter-American Institute of Human Rights.
-In 1993, he obtained a Master's Dregree in International Law at the Federal University of Minas Gerais, with the thesis "The Right to Development as a Human Right".
+Brant graduated from the School of Law, Federal University of Minas Gerais (UFMG), Belo Horizonte, in 1991.
+In the same year, he obtained a Diploma of Advanced Studies in Human Rights at the Inter-American Institute of Human Rights, San José, Costa Rica.

+In 1993, he obtained a Master's Degree in International Law at the Federal University of Minas Gerais, with the thesis "The Right to Development as a Human Right".
+In the same year, he also obtained a Diploma of Advanced Studies at the Hague Academy of International Law, The Hague, Netherlands.

 From 1996 to 2000, Brant studied at Université Paris X - Nanterre, France, where he obtained his PhD.
-He was awarded Doctor of International Law with the thesis "L’autorité de la chose jugée en Droit International Public".
-His thesis was awarded with the "Prix du Ministère de la Recherche - Département Sciences de la Société de la République Française-Paris" in 2000.
-He also obtained a Diploma in Advanced Studies at the Institut International des Droits de L'Homme, Strasbourg, France (1996) and a Diploma in Advanced Studies at the United Nations Study Programme, Geneva, Switzerland (1997).
+He was awarded Doctor of International Law with the thesis "L'autorité de la chose jugée en Droit International Public".
+His thesis was awarded the "Prix du Ministère de la Recherche – Département Sciences de la Société de la République Française-Paris" (2000) and the "Prix de la Chancellerie de l'Académie de Paris" (2000).
+He also obtained a Diploma in Advanced Studies at the Institut International des Droits de L'Homme, Strasbourg, France (1996), and a Diploma in Advanced Studies at the United Nations Study Programme, Geneva, Switzerland (1997).